ndf-zz/eltaochre/README.md

 # eltaochre

-A reverse delay program bank for the Elta Console effect unit.

 ## OVERVIEW:

-Elta Ochre is a collection of three related reverse delay effects for use with the Elta console and the Spin Semi FV-1 reverb IC.
+Elta Ochre is a collection of three related reverse delay effects for use with the Elta Console and the Spin Semiconductor FV-1 reverb IC.

 ## PROGRAMS:

-### 1. One-shot Long Time
+### 1. One-shot Long

 - FV-1 Program: 5
 - Source File: 5_oslf.asm